dougeby/IntuneDocs/intune/early-edition.md

 <!-- 1803 start -->

+#### Multiple Exchange Connector support <!-- 2070451 -->

+You'll no longer be limited to one Microsoft Intune Exchange Connector per tenant.
+Intune will support multiple Exchange Connectors so that you can set up Intune conditional access with multiple on-premises Exchange organizations.

+With an Intune on-premises Exchange connector, you can manage device access to your on-premises Exchange mailboxes based on whether a device is enrolled in Intune and complies with Intune device compliance policies.
+To set up a connector, you download the Intune on-premises Exchange connector from the Azure portal and install it on a server in your Exchange organization.
+On the Microsoft Intune dashboard, choose **On-premises access**, and then under **Setup**, choose **Exchange ActiveSync connector**.
+Download the Exchange on-premises connector and install it on a server in your Exchange organization.
+Now that you're no longer limited to one Exchange connector per tenant, if you have additional Exchange organizations, you can follow this same process to download and install a connector for each additional Exchange organization.

 ### Ability to deploy required line-of-business (LOB) apps to All Users on Windows 10 Desktop devices <!-- 1627835 RS4 -->
 Customers will be able to deploy required line-of-business Windows 10 apps to install in device contexts.
 This will enable these apps to be available to all users on the device.
 This is only applicable on Windows 10 Desktop devices.